USTC-IP-Lab/USTC_lab/content/en/authors/HaoyuZhang/_index.md

 - Master Students
 ---

-Haoyu Zhang received B.S. degree from the University of Electronic Science and Technology of China, Chengdu, China, in 2023.
+Haoyu Zhang (张好宇) received B.S. degree from the University of Electronic Science and Technology of China, Chengdu, China, in 2023.
 He is currently pursuing the Master degree at the School of Cyberspace Security, University of Science and Technology of China (USTC).
 His current research interests include wireless sensing, unsupervised learning and multimodal machine learning.